Hummus is a delicious creamy dip made with garbanzo beans or chickpeas. Learn 11 creative ideas for what to eat with hummus

 Remember, though, that hummus has a robust flavor and the crackers should really let that shine through.
 So avoid particularly strongly seasoned varieties and go for those with a more delicate taste.

-Rice cakes, gluten-free crackers, oat crackers, or things like pretzels and tortilla chips are all good choices.
+Rice cakes, gluten-free crackers, oat crackers, or things like pretzels and tortilla chips are all good choices and some of my favorite ways to serve hummus.

 4. Toast or sandwich